Joe Paterno: Child sex abuse scandal and dismissal

-On the night of November 8, hundreds of students gathered in front on Paterno's home in support of the beleaguered coach.
+On the night of November 8, hundreds of students gathered in front of Paterno's home in support of Paterno.
 Paterno thanked the crowd and said, "The kids who were victims or whatever they want to say, I think we all ought to say a prayer for them.
 It's a tough life when people do certain things to you."
 As Paterno began walking back into his home with the crowd chanting "Let Joe Stay," he turned around to instead lead the crowd in "We are Penn State" cheers, which unnamed members of the Penn State Board of Trustees viewed as insensitive.
 Within days of the scandal breaking in full, speculation was rife that Paterno would not be allowed to return as head coach.
 On November 9, Paterno announced that he would retire at the end of the season, stating:

-Later that evening, however, the Board of Trustees voted to terminate Paterno's contract, effective immediately.
+Later that evening, however, the board of trustees voted to terminate Paterno's contract, effective immediately.
 They considered but ultimately rejected the idea of letting Paterno finish out the season, saying that growing outrage at the situation would have made it impossible for him to be effective as coach.
 Unable to reach Paterno personally due to the crowd around his house and not wanting Paterno to find out through the media, the board notified him of their decision over the telephone.
 Tom Bradley, Sandusky's successor as defensive coordinator, was named interim head coach for the remainder of the 2011 season.
 At the same meeting, university president Graham Spanier resigned rather than face being fired as well.
 That night, several thousand Penn State students chanting Paterno's name rioted in the streets, hurling rocks, tearing down street signs, and overturning a news van.